+The 'Commercial' land use designation is new, and no lands have been identified for commercial uses on Figure 6 - OCP Land Use Designations Map.
+The new Commercial land use designation reflects the community's desire to become a greener and more sustainable Village.
 The community supports small-scale community-oriented commercial uses in Belcarra.
 Residents support small-scale retail, and low-impact tourism uses that provide services to residents and visitors.
 Examples of small-scale retail and low-impact tourism uses include cafes, small neighbourhood corner stores, and/or specialty grocery stores.
 The new commercial land use designation encourages businesses that serve the needs of the community.

 - 1. Update the Zoning Bylaw to provide guidelines for potential Commercial uses. - 2.
 Support small-scale commercial development in parks, such as kayak rentals, concession stands, and food trucks. - 3.
-Explore appropriately designated areas for potential commercial development. - 4.
-Explore small-scale retail and low-impact commercial uses including cafes, small neighbourhood corner stores, specialty grocery stores, and artist studios in the commercial designation. - 5.
+Explore appropriately designated areas for potential commercial development. - Explore small-scale retail and low-impact commercial uses including cafes, small neighbourhood corner stores, specialty grocery stores, and artist studios in the commercial designation. - 5.
 Support commercial uses that provide services to local residences. - 6.
 Support commercial uses that reduce vehicle trips for necessities. - 7.
-Assess the commercial designation to diversity the municipal tax base. - 8.
+Assess the commercial designation to diversify the municipal tax base. - 8.
 Permit home-based businesses to alter the outward appearance of the dwellings they are located within to facilitate small-scale retail businesses so long as the character of the village is maintained. - 9.
 Support commercial opportunities that provide local employment.